Russia's Coronavirus Cases Rise By More Than 10K Overnight, Hitting 187K - The Moscow Times

 Russia now has the world's second-fastest rate of new infections behind the United States.
 It is the fifth most-affected country in terms of infections, surpassing Germany and France on Thursday.

-Ninety-eight people died over the past 24 hours, bringing the total toll to 1,723.
+One hundred and four people died over the past 24 hours, bringing the total toll to 1,827.

 The number of infections in Russia has been rising by more than 10,000 a day since Sunday, in contrast to countries in western Europe that are taking steps to ease lockdown measures.